nodecopter/summerofdrones.com/pages/sponsor.md

 * 3 tickets to events of your choice
 * Free standing banner at 3 events of your choice (provided by you)

+The free standing banner may be placed at any 3 events, even if those happen to be outside your sponsored region.

 ## Get in touch

 To sign up for a sponsorship slot, contact us at